SatsGod/website/README.md

 # website
-BTC is the greatest invention.
+BTC is the greatest invention..